testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

 1. Go to the Agents page (Navigation Bar > Agents)
 2. Click on the ‘Download Agent’ button on the top right corner to download the latest version of Testsigma Agent.
 ![agents page and the button to download agent](https://docs.testsigma.com/images/setup-on-windows-mac-linux/agents-page-download-agent-button.png)
-3. After yu have downloaded the agent zip file, extract the Testsigma agent zip file to location of your choice.
+3. After you have downloaded the agent zip file, extract the Testsigma agent zip file to location of your choice.
 Some suggested locations to place the Testsigma agent folder are mentioned in the table below:

   | Operating System     | Preferred Agent location |
   | :---        | :---   |